Hamz115/mcp-dynamic-extractor/README.md

 Use extract_dynamic_content for the ultimate extraction experience with unlimited content and Google authentication.
 ```

+**⏰ Manual Scroll Time:** You'll have 90 seconds (1.5 minutes) to manually scroll to the very top of the conversation to load the complete chat history.
+If you don't need the full history, you can remain at the current position.

+*Coming soon: Automatic detection for "recent only" requests to skip the scroll wait time.*

 **For any public JavaScript-heavy sites (no authentication):**
 ```
 Extract all content from this dynamic website, ensuring complete loading of lazy-loaded elements: